micag2025/Agentic_AI_Developer_Certification_Project2/README.md

 4. **Access the Interface**
    Open your browser to the local Streamlit URL (usually http://localhost:8501).

-You can now interact with the Ready Tensor Publication Explorer!
+You can now interact with the LangGraph-Orchestrated Research Assistant for Ready Tensor!

 ## Usage Examples